godotengine/godot-docs/tutorials/legal/complying_with_licenses.rst

 FreeType
 ^^^^^^^^

 Godot uses `FreeType <https://www.freetype.org/>`_ to render fonts.
-It's license requires attribution, so the following text must be included together with the Godot license:
+Its license requires attribution, so the following text must be included together with the Godot license:

 	Portions of this software are copyright © <year> The FreeType Project (www.freetype.org).
 All rights reserved.